-Every year in the United States, there are millions of books being purged from library shelves to make room for new ones.
-Libraries do try to find a home for them by holding a book sale and unsold books are recycled and turned into mulch.
-From my perspective as a gardener, recycling isn't such a bad thing.
+Every year in the United States, millions of books are being purged from library shelves to make room for new ones.
+Libraries do try to find a home for them: by holding a book sale, and the unsold books from the sale are recycled.

 The first library we established was the TD Guipo Learning Center, named after my parents Trinidad and Doroteo Guipo.
 They taught 40 and 35 years respectively.
 It is housed in the elementary school building of Notre Dame of Dadiangas University in General Santos City where Al taught from 1969-1971 as a Peace Corps Volunteer.